RH-Electronics/SFT_Dataset_Guide/README.md

 # Plan your dataset
 Depending on VRAM aviliability for SFT and your original data, decide what is acceptable max_seq_length for one dataset pair.
-One dataset pair can be a single turn type or a multiturn type, but the total tokens in one pair should never exceed your max_seq_length.
+One dataset pair can be a single turn type or a multiturn type, but the total tokens in one pair should never exceed your **max_seq_length**.

 If you limited in VRAM stick with max_seq_length = 2048 tokens.

 If you OK with short one-shot answers choose max_seq_length = 1024 tokens.

 If you have plenty VRAM doing cloud SFT and want to build deep multiturn examples, go with max_seq_length = 8192 tokens.

 ## Need fast online tokens approximation for your example?
 Try https://platform.openai.com/tokenizer